Shoes for Sherpas

 Shoes for Sherpas is a project of the Colorado Nepal Alliance, a 501(c)(3) nonprofit charitable organization.
 You can read a bit about the story of the Colorado Nepal Alliance and our projects on the About Us page.
 We’re more than just shoes!

-You can view pictures and dispatches from our past shoe distributions below, and we’ll be posting new reports from our Fall 2014 trip by late spring.
+You can view pictures and dispatches from our past shoe distributions below, and we’ll be posting new reports from our other trips by spring.
 Until then, start from the beginning with our first large-scale shoe distribution in the Everest Region in 2012.
 Or read about our multi-village shoe distribution in the Dhading District during June of 2013.

 We’ll be adding more about how we collect, inspect, transport, and distribute all these shoes in rural Nepal as soon as we can.